laurenstuerk/CCL1/diary.md

 - **Canvas Movement:** Fixed the issue of the canvas moving with the player in all directions.
 I removed the unnecessary move triggers and implemented a proper canvas transform system.

 Despite the struggles, it feels great to see the game evolving!

+# Devlog No. 3

+markdown
+Copy code
+# Diary Entry No. 3

+Today's update to the game:

+- **Enemy and Coin Classes:** Added functionality for enemies (monsters) and collectible coins.
+- **World Generation:** Created a large array to auto-generate the world with various blocks, barriers, and coins.
+Unfortunately, this caused performance issues that need optimization.
+- **Custom Sprite Sheet:** Implemented my self-drawn, animated character sprite sheet.

+Progress is steady, and the game is starting to take shape!